 Discussion

-Results with this data suggest that the combining hr-CBCT and advanced analysis pipeline can achieve good detection of cracked teeth.
-It can be applied to hr-CBCT clinically when the images are not over-processed (i.e. without smoothing filter).
+Results with this data suggest that combining hr-CBCT and an advanced analysis pipeline can achieve good detection of cracked teeth.
+It can be applied to hr-CBCT clinically when the images are not over-processed (i.e. without a smoothing filter).
 Further thresholding for the presence of large connected voxels can help flag potential cracks.
 This will provide the clinician additional visual information and confidence to determine if the highlighted area is a crack or not.

-It needs to be noted that the hr-CBCT data was synthetic since the hr-CBCT dataset without filter is not available for this project.
+It needs to be noted that the hr-CBCT data was synthetic since the hr-CBCT dataset without filter was not available for this project.
 In the future, it would be ideal to acquire original images without additional filters and run through the same pipeline to compare the results.
 In addition, since different settings and datasets were used, no direct comparison was made between the two imaging methods.
 To quantitively compare the two methods, it would be important to control for other factors (eg. the setting for teeth presentation) and ideally using the same teeth samples.
 At last, the sample size for hr-CBCT is relatively low.
-There are only 6 samples of healthy control teeth, but there are many more number of features.
+There are only 6 samples of healthy control teeth, but there are a greater number of features.
 A larger sample size would be better for identify important features in distributions and would be more robust to outliers.

 Appendix